2 minutes to read

 Chrome cobalt.
 This material is another very strong substance that makes a popular choice for denture frameworks.

 Acrylic resin.
 This material aren’t as strong do not fit as well as metal frame dentures.

 Flexible polymer.
-This is a type of nylon that’s found in Valplast dentures, which has a flexible base that can blend in seamlessly with your gums, making it a good denture material.
+This is a type of nylon that’s found in Valplast dentures, which has a flexible base that can blend in seamlessly with your gums, making it one of the best denture materials.

 You can also get denture frameworks made from nickel chrome, stainless steel, or even gold, but these are less common than those listed above.